 We created realpatientratings.com to provide 100% verified ratings and reviews that could be trusted by consumers and providers.
 Ratings and reviews provide an easily-understood way for patients to choose providers more safely.

-As with many things in life, some SEO providers began manipulating the signals to Google.
-There are many examples of websites ranking high on review searches that contained misleading review content or did not actually contain any reviews at all.
+As with many things in life, some search engine optimization (SEO) providers began manipulating the signals to Google.
+There are many examples of websites ranking high on review searches that contained misleading review content.
+Similarly, many did not actually contain any reviews at all.

-We hope you find this information useful as you consider your future ratings & reviews marketing strategy.
+We hope you find this information useful as you consider your future ratings and reviews marketing strategy.

 Founder and Chief Patient Experience Officer